wallarm/product-documentation/docs/latest/admin-en/monitoring/available-metrics.md

 * **Metric value:** `0`
 * **Troubleshooting recommendations:**
     1. Copy the error code from the NGINX logs (`wallarm: proton error: <ERROR_NUMBER>`).
-    1. Copy the `/opt/wallarm/var/log/wallarm/wcli-out.log` log file content.
+    1. Collect data about the current state using the `/opt/wallarm/collect-info.sh` script.
     1. Provide the collected data to the [Wallarm support team](mailto:support@wallarm.com) for investigation.

 ### Version of proton.db